The new South Huntsville Public Library will open on Tuesday, September 28 at 12:00 p.m.

-The Main Library provides a test proctoring service by advance appointment.
-It is the responsibility of the test-taker and the institution requesting the proctoring of a test to verify before sending the exam that the guidelines and conditions presented here are acceptable to the institution giving the test.
+The Main Branch of the Huntsville-Madison County Public Library provides a test proctoring service by advance appointment.
+It is the responsibility of the test-taker and the institution requesting the proctoring of a test to verify before sending the exam that the guidelines and the conditions presented here are acceptable to the institution giving the test.
 No personal information about Library staff will be released to an institution requesting the proctoring of a test.

-Cost is $15 for the first hour of any test; $10 each additional hour.
-Payment by cash, check, or credit card must be made at the time of application for proctoring services.
-Fees are non-refundable; no shows must reschedule.
+The reservation fee is $15.00, which covers the first hour of any test.
+There is a $10.00 per hour charge for each additional hour.
+Payment by cash, check, or credit card must be made at the time of application for proctoring services which should be made at least 7 days prior to the actual testing date.
+Fees are non-refundable; no-shows must reschedule.

-Appointments to take examinations must be scheduled at least one week in advance during Main Library hours.
-Reservations may be made at the Reference and Adult Services Department of the Main Library, with payment due at the time of reservation.
+Appointments to take examinations should be scheduled at least one week in advance during the Main Branch Library’s hours.
+Reservations may be made at the Information and Business Center on the 2nd floor of the Main Branch Library with payment due at the time of the reservation.
 The test-taker is responsible for notifying the Library staff at the time of reservation of the length of the test.
 No appointments will be scheduled until the application is complete.

 - $15 for the first hour of any test; $10 each additional hour.